emmajanedrews/base-template/_posts/2017-09-27-4-tips-to-sell-your-home-during-the-offseason.md

 First, stage for the season.
 Whether it’s Halloween, Thanksgiving, Christmas, or Valentine’s Day, stage your house with the appropriate decorations in mind.

 Second, take photographs of your home during the summer.
-Even if you plan on listing during the winter, having a nice, green shot of your backyard or front yard to use for supplemental purposes is a nice touch.
+Even if you plan on listing during the winter, having a nice, green shot of your yard to use for supplemental purposes is a nice touch.

 {% include pullquote.html %}